 What is the most sustainable transportation option?
 The answer to this question seems obvious.
 We all know that travelling by airplane is the worst option and travelling by train the best option, right?
 It is however a bit more nuanced than that.
 To my own surprise, travelling by car in some cases produces more CO2 than travelling by airplane!
 And did you know that taking the ferry is even more sustainable than hopping on a train?
 In this blog post, I give clear insights into which travel option to choose for your next sustainable travel adventure.

 Despite car travel not always being the most sustainable option, in most cases it does lead to the least C02 production per person.
 In the first place because by choosing car travel as your mode of transportation, you automatically opt for destinations that are closer to home.
 You most likely won’t travel to the other side of the world by car, so if you are choosing between destinations based on what is possible by car, you will automatically end up with the more sustainable option.
-If you have already picked your destination and are deciding between car or air travel, when travelling by yourself, it might not be the most sustainable option to choose for the car.
-However, all of this changes quickly when you add more passengers (and more fun!) to the trip.
-Travelling with a party of two or more per car always leads to a lower carbon footprint per person.
-With only two people the difference is not that big, especially not for destinations that are between 1500 – 2000 km away but starting from three people per car you really make a difference!
+Travelling alone by car is in most cases not really a sustainable option, but this changes quickly as more passengers are added to the car.
+Travelling with a party of two or more per car always leads to a lower ecological footprint per person.
+With only two people the difference is not that big, but starting from three people per car you really make a difference!
 Short on travel pals?
 Take a look at initiatives such as BlaBlaCar and see if you can add some travellers to your trip.
 By doing so, you reduce that carbon footprint of your trip even more while receiving some money for petrol while you are at it.

 The absolute winners: bus, train and… ferry!

-Probably you already know this: taking the bus or train is the most sustainable option no matter where you are travelling (given that not every destination can be travelled to by train of course).
+Probably you already know this: taking the bus or train is the most sustainable option no matter where you are travelling.
+In this case, that trip to Valencia by train only results in an average of 67.6 kilograms of CO2 emissions per person.
+For long-distance buses, this generally equates to the same amount of CO2 emissions.
+In this case it does not matter how far you travel and with how many people.
+When a train or bus trip is possible, this is definitely the most sustainable choice to make in terms of transportation.
 But did you already know that taking the ferry is an even more sustainable option when available?
 (Not to be confused with a cruise which is the worst polluter of all!).
 By choosing either of these transportation options you will reduce your carbon footprint with up to 90% (!) per trip.
 Unsure about which option is best for your trip?
 Have a look at EcoPassenger (for EU destinations) for a personalised calculation.
-Of course, the availability of these transportation options is highly dependent on your geographic location.
-Trains are generally more common at European destinations but buses can be found almost anywhere.
-It sometimes takes longer than flying, but not always – especially if you also calculate waiting time and transportation to and from the airport.
-It sometimes costs more, but there are times when taking the train or bus is actually cheaper.
-So why not explore your options and take some responsibility for your impact on the environment?

-To some it up, as a rule of thumb: choose destinations that you can travel to by bus, train or ferry.
-If these options are not available to you, choose to travel by car, preferably with two or more people to destinations that are between 500 and 1500 km.
+To sum it up, as a rule of thumb: choose destinations that you can travel to by bus, train or ferry.
+If these options are not available to you, choose to travel by car, preferably with two or more people.
 If you decide to travel to a destination that cannot be reached via ground travel, avoid layovers (each one adds approximately 100kg of CO2), fly economy class and, consider offsetting your carbon footprint.